 Notes for guidance

-3A Nothing in this Code is intended to preclude audio recording at police discretion of interviews at police stations with people cautioned in respect of offences not covered by paragraph 3.1, or responses made by persons after they have been charged with, or told they may be prosecuted for, an offence, provided this Code is complied with.
+3A Nothing in this Code is intended to preclude audio recording at police discretion of interviews at police stations or elsewhere with people cautioned in respect of offences not covered by paragraph 3.1, or responses made by persons after they have been charged with, or told they may be prosecuted for, an offence, provided this Code is complied with.

 3B A decision not to audio record an interview for any reason may be the subject of comment in court.
 The authorising officer should be prepared to justify that decision.

-3C If, during the course of an interview under this Code, it becomes apparent that the interview should be conducted under one of the terrorism codes for recording of interviews the interview should only continue in accordance with the relevant code.
+3C If, during the course of an interview under this Code, it becomes apparent that the interview should be conducted under the terrorism codefor the video recording with sound of interviews the interview should only continue in accordance with that code.

+3D Attention is drawn to the provisions set out in Code C about the matters to be considered when deciding whether a detained person is fit to be interviewed.

+3E Code C sets out the circumstances in which a suspect may be questioned about an offence after being charged with it.

+3F Code C sets out the procedures to be followed when a person’s attention is drawn after charge, to a statement made by another person.
+One method of bringing the content of an interview with another person to the notice of a suspect may be to play them a recording of that interview.

 4 The interview